 ✔ Visit Boat Noodle

 If you’re looking for the best Thai cuisine in Krabi, you can’t miss Boat Noodle.
-Located directly on walking street, you’ll find cheap prices, friendly locals, and delicious food.
+This is one of the most popular places to grab a bite, located directly on Walking Street near the night market.
+Here you’ll find cheap prices, friendly locals, and delicious food.

 Try the pad see ew for a wide variety of flavors.. it’s our favorite!

 There are plenty of places in Thailand to enjoy a spectacular sunset and Krabi is one of them.

 Grab a cocktail at The Hilltop Ao Nang restaurant, head up to their rooftop bar for beautiful sea views and watch the sun sink below the horizon.
 The colors will light up the sky with streaks of red, orange, and purple.

 Getting To Ao Nang